o355/PyWeather/README.md

 Sure!
 PyWeather is about 3-4x faster than pulling up a web browser, and going to Wunderground.
 It's a little slower when it compares to going to Google (or your preferred search engine), but fetches more data.
 Best of all, PyWeather is ad-free, and doesn't track you.
 PyWeather just wants to serve you the weather.

 ## What's still coming?
 Lots!
-I'm still developing the base version of PyWeather, so more data will be fetched, and along the way, I may make some other changes.
+While I'm grabbing the most important of data, there's still a lot of features coming, as seen on the To-Do list page.